AVID Students Aim High

 NBT has gifted laptop computers to the graduating seniors for the past 8 years so these dedicated students have one of the most important tools needed to succeed in college.
 We realize the financial burden going to school can be for all families and we are committed to helping ease that burden.
 I discovered that even with the most generous financial aid package, most students still face a gap of $2,000 -5,000 in costs that they struggle to fund.

 At NBT, we want to acknowledge our city’s youth and their great achievements, and we want students to focus on continuing their education.
 We hope you will join us as we show them that we care and are alongside them as they continue to achieve and build bright futures.
-To make a donation to the AVID Laptop Gift Program, click here.
+To support the AVID Program, please donate online or download our sponsorship form and mail it to us.

 To read upcoming stories about AVID students, please like and follow NBT's Facebook page.